Sunday 24 July 2016

 Why does ink stick to paper?

-But in order to explain this I need to explore some very basic things about drawing, to look at the actual processes that allow drawings to ‘stick’ to the paper they are made on.
+But in order to explain this I need to explore some very basic things about drawing with water based inks, to look at the underlying processes that allow drawings to ‘stick’ to the paper they are made on.

-I choose to use water based or hydrophilic inks, which are in chemical terms called polar inks, i.e. their molecules have a high attraction for water molecules.
+I usually choose to use water based or hydrophilic inks, which are in chemical terms called polar inks, i.e. their molecules have a high attraction for certain papers, that causes them to absorb and/or be receptive to water.

 I use paper that is made of cellulose fibres, and cellulose is a polymer of the simple sugar, glucose.